Patrick Murphy (Pennsylvania politician): 2010 election

-Murphy was defeated by Republican nominee and former U.S. Congressman Mike Fitzpatrick, whom Murphy had previously defeated in 2006.
+Murphy was defeated by Republican nominee and former U.S. Congressman Mike Fitzpatrick, whom Murphy had defeated in 2006.
 Murphy lost to Fitzpatrick by 7 points.

 2012 Pennsylvania Attorney General race

 On April 20, 2011, Murphy announced his candidacy for Attorney General of Pennsylvania.
 His announcement was accompanied by over thirty endorsements from prominent elected officials and organizations across the state.

-On January 14, 2012 the Pennsylvania Democratic State Committee met in State College to determine its statewide endorsements for the 2012 primary season.
+On January 14, 2012, the Pennsylvania Democratic State Committee met in State College to determine its statewide endorsements for the 2012 primary season.
 No candidate got the two-thirds majority necessary to be endorsed by the state party, but Murphy led on both ballots, winning 161 votes (50.6 percent) on the first ballot and 191 votes (60.4 percent) on the second ballot.
 The political website PoliticsPA reported that "Murphy's strong performance can be credited to years of ground work and party building; many members spoke of times that he had visited their counties and supported their local party."
 Murphy was nominated by Montgomery County chairman Marcel Groen.

-On April 24, 2012, Murphy was defeated 53-47 by Kathleen Kane in the primary election for Pennsylvania Attorney General.
+On April 24, 2012, Murphy was defeated 53–47 by Kathleen Kane in the primary election for Pennsylvania Attorney General.
 He did well in the Philadelphia area and the City of Pittsburgh but lost much of the rest of the Central and Southwestern parts of the state.